x

 Why do you need a UX portfolio as a junior in the UX field?

 Crafting a winning UX portfolio is the first step to a rewarding career.
-A UX portfolio is the most powerful tool that a junior UX professional can have in their arsenal.
 It is an unmissable opportunity to show what you know and how have you grown in the UX field.

 What should your first UX portfolio include?